dgunjetti/kubernetes-integration/01-create-cluster-via-kubeadm.md

 # Creating Kubernetes cluster using Kubeadm

-Following are the steps for creating a kubernetes cluster with single master and worker node.
+Following are the steps for creating kubernetes cluster with single master and worker node.

 ![](https://i.imgur.com/ToeuZEX.png)